adriano-t/kotlin-location-reminder/README.md

         //TODO: Students explain their testing here.
 ```

-## Project Instructions
+## Project Milestones
+### User Authentication
+    [] The project includes a FirebaseUI dependency
+    [] Import the google-services.json
-    1. Create a Login screen to ask users to login using an email address or a Google account.
-Upon successful login, navigate the user to the Reminders screen.
-If there is no account, the app should navigate to a Register screen.
+    [] Create a Login screen to ask users to login using an email address or a Google account.
+        [] Upon successful login, navigate the user to the Reminders screen.
+        [] If there is no account, the app should navigate to a Register screen.
+    [] Authentication is enabled through the Firebase console.
-    2. Create a Register screen to allow a user to register using an email address or a Google account.
+    [] Create a Register screen to allow a user to register using an email address
+        or a Google account.
+### Map View
+    [] Create a Map view that shows the user's current location
+        [] A screen that shows a map and asks the user to allow the location
+            permission to show his location on the map.
+        [] The app works on all the different Android versions including Android Q.
-    3. Create a screen that displays the reminders retrieved from local storage.
-If there are no reminders, display a   "No Data"  indicator.
-If there are any errors, display an error message.
+    [] Create a screen that displays the reminders retrieved from local storage.
+        [] If there are no reminders, display a  "No Data"  indicator.
+        [] If there are any errors, display an error message.
-    4. Create a screen that shows a map with the user's current location and asks the user to select a point of interest to create a reminder.
+    [] Create a screen that shows a map with the user's current location and asks the user to select
+        a point of interest to create a reminder.
+        [] The app asks the user to select a location or POI on the map and add a new marker
+            at that location Upon saving, the selected location is returned to the Save Reminder
+            page and the user is asked to input the title and description for the reminder.
+        [] When the reminder is saved, a geofencing request is created.
-    5. Create a screen to add a reminder when a user reaches the selected location.
+    [] Create a screen to add a reminder when a user reaches the selected location.
         Each reminder should include
         a. title
         b. description
         c. selected location
+    [] Style the map
+        [] Map Styling has been updated using the map styling wizard to generate a nice looking map
+        [] Users have the option to change map type.
+    [] Display a notification when a selected POI is reached
+        [] When the user enters a geofence, a reminder is retrieved from the local storage
+            and a notification showing the reminder title will appear, even if the app is not open.
+### Reminders
+    [] Add a screen to create reminders
+        [] All reminders in the location DB is displayed
+        [] If the location DB is empty, a no data indicator is displayed.
+        [] User can navigate from this screen to another screen to create a new reminder.
-    6. Reminder data should be saved to local storage.
+        [] Reminder data should be saved to local storage.
-    7. For each reminder, create a geofencing request in the background that fires up a notification when the user enters the geofencing area.
+    [] Display details about a reminder when a selected POI is reached and the user clicked on the notification.
+        [] When the user clicks a notification, when he clicks on it,
+            a new screen appears to display the reminder details.
+### Testing
+    [] Use MVVM and Dependency Injection to architect your app.
+        [] The app follows the MVVM design pattern and uses ViewModels to hold the
+            live data objects, do the validation and interact with the data sources.
+        [] The student retrieved the ViewModels and DataSources using Koin.
-    8. Provide testing for the ViewModels, Coroutines and LiveData objects.
+    [] Provide testing for the ViewModels, Coroutines and LiveData objects.
+        [] RemindersListViewModelTest or SaveReminderViewModelTest are present in the test package
+            that tests the functions inside the view model.
+        [] Live data objects are tested using shouldReturnError and check_loading testing functions
-    9. Create a FakeDataSource to replace the Data Layer and test the app in isolation.
+    [] Create a FakeDataSource to replace the Data Layer and test the app in isolation.
+        [] Project repo contains a FakeDataSource class that acts as a test double
+            for the LocalDataSource.
-    10. Use Espresso and Mockito to test each screen of the app:
+    [] Use Espresso and Mockito to test each screen of the app:
+        [] Automation Testing using ViewMatchers and ViewInteractions to simulate
+            user interactions with the app.
+        [] Testing for Snackbar and Toast messages.
+        [] Testing the fragments’ navigation.
+        [] The testing classes are at androidTest package.
+        [] Add testing for the error messages.
-        a.
-Test DAO (Data Access Object) and Repository classes.
+    [] Test DAO (Data Access Object) and Repository classes.
-        b.
-Add testing for the error messages.
+        [] Testing uses Room.inMemoryDatabaseBuilder to create a Room DB instance.
+        [] inserting and retrieving data using DAO.
+        [] predictable errors like data not found.
-        c.
-Add End-To-End testing for the Fragments navigation.
+    [] Add End-To-End testing for the Fragments navigation.

 ## Student Deliverables: